isomerpages/nyp-sirs/_digital-programmes/alibaba-business-school/alibaba-entrepreneur-startup-programme.md

 <p>SIRS in partnership with Alibaba Business School, the official training arm of Alibaba Group, offers comprehensive and systematic training programmes to meet a full spectrum of learning needs of government groups, entrepreneurs, SMEs, startups, e-commerce practitioners and students.</p>

 <p>The Entrepreneur Startup programme is designed for enterprising business start-ups and individuals seeking to launch an online store as an individual or enterprise.
-Through this course, participants will learn how to efficiently set up, manage and operate an online store on Lazada platform and understand China & South East Asia’s opportunities that businesses can explore.
+Through this course, participants will learn how to efficiently set up, manage and operate an online store on Lazada platform and understand China &amp; South East Asia’s opportunities that businesses can explore.
 Mastering the ecommerce modus operandi and techniques with key big data analytics and benchmark. </p>

 <p>Upon completion of the programme, participants will receive a certificate jointly awarded by Alibaba Business School and Singapore Institute of Retail Studies.</p>